Oceanic Whitetip Shark (Carcharhinus longimanus)

 Fins have high value ($20-40 per pound) in the international fin trade and are used to make shark fin soup.

 In October 2012, a number of countries, including the United States, agreed to sponsor a proposal to add oceanic whitetip shark to Appendix II of CITES to provide further protections from the high demand in international trade.
-The proposal was passed at the CITES meeting in March 2013 and will become effective on September 14, 2014.
+The proposal was passed at the CITES meeting in March 2013 and will be effective September 14, 2014.

 |CITES Appendix II Proposal||10/04/2012|